 Putting any part of the body out of the window Eating or drinking while being transported.
+Throwing articles of any kind out of windows.
 Standing while the bus is in motion.

 Playing (rough-housing), scuffling, or fighting.

 Any other activity which driver determines is an obstacle to the safe transportation of students.